sravivarmanvce/epicsvce/index.md

 &nbsp;

 #### EPICS History
-EPICS stands for Engineering Projects in Community Service.
-The program was founded in 1995 at Purdue University.
-It was created to meet a two-fold challenge: providing community service organizations with technology they need to improve and deliver services, and providing undergraduate students with educational experiences to broaden their skills.
-The program has now spread to universities throughout the United States and abroad, as well several K-12 programs.

 #### The Context
 The major challenge is to bring the two groups together in a mutually beneficial way (the Students and the Community).
 It was specifically to address this challenge that the V-EPICS programme was launched.
 The V-EPICS programme connects engineering with community service in four verticals of community improvement effort as defined by EPICS in IEEE: